New Focus on Reading

 The department is committed to using the National Literacy Learning Progression to aid teachers to more accurately locate a student’s current literacy knowledge, understanding and skills to support planning for learning and teaching from the syllabus.
 New Focus on Reading is structured around the use of the Literacy Continuum.

 As part of the Striving for Excellence Review, the department has made a commitment that all professional learning offered by Educational Services division from 2019 will be quality assured.
-The Striving for Excellence Review can be accessed on the Quality professional learning webpage.
+The Striving for Excellence Review can be accessed on the Educational Services review webpage.

 To ensure quality and consistency of all professional learning being provided to NSW teachers, the Learning Quality team are requiring that all professional learning delivered by the Educational Services Division goes through the quality assurance process, is evidence-based, incorporates adult learning principles, collaboration and sharing of expertise.
 As a result of this, New Focus on Reading, will no longer be available to schedule through MyPL.
 If currently enrolled participants will be able to complete the training, however no new enrolments will be possible.